maksimdrachov/hackernews-django/README.md

 - news should display 10 items and have a page number changer at the bottom
 - news: top, latest(->default, since at the beginning there wont be so many articles), hot
 - check if everything works when not logged in (for example events page doesn't)
+- jobs: add an external link to model

 events